How do I use the airbrush system?

 The Cookie Countess Airbrush system only works with a single-action gun.

 Every Airbrush system includes a .4mm Nozzle Single-Action Airbrush Gun.
 This gun can be used with any of our airbrush colors.
-This is NOT compatible with a dual-action compressor, such as a Master.

 Our .5mm Nozzle Single Action-Airbrush Gun can be purchased separately.
 The .5mm nozzle gun has a slightly bigger needle opening than the gun that comes with our system.
 It allows more room for thicker metallic airbrush colors - or for those that like to mix luster dusts with alcohol to make their own color.
 Please still be aware that some dusts/powders are simply not meant to be mixed and used in an airbrush gun, and can cause clogging.